-On 5 March 2021, the FCA made a key announcement about the future cessation or loss of representativeness of each of the 35 LIBOR benchmark settings currently published by ICE Benchmark Administration Limited (“IBA”).
-In summary:
+On 5 March 2021, the UK Financial Conduct Authority (FCA) made a key announcement about the future cessation or loss of representativeness of each of the 35 LIBOR benchmark settings currently published by ICE Benchmark Administration Limited (IBA).

 Immediately after 31 December 2021, the following settings will cease permanently:

-Immediately after 30 June 2023, overnight & 12-month US dollar LIBOR settings will cease permanently.
+Immediately after 30 June 2023, overnight and 12-month US dollar LIBOR settings will cease permanently.

-- For 1-month, 3-month & 6-month sterling LIBOR settings, the FCA will consult on requiring IBA to continue to publish these settings based on a “synthetic” methodology for an additional period after the end of 2021, using new powers proposed under the Financial Services Bill (currently making its way through the UK Parliament).
+- For one-, three- and six-month sterling LIBOR settings, the FCA will consult on requiring IBA to continue to publish these settings based on a 'synthetic' methodology for an additional period after the end of 2021, using new powers proposed under the Financial Services Bill (currently making its way through the UK Parliament).
 The expectation is that these synthetic sterling LIBOR rates will be based on a forward looking term SONIA rate plus a fixed credit spread adjustment.
-However, the FCA have clarified that LIBOR settings published on a synthetic basis will no longer be representative of the underlying market and the economic reality those settings were intended to measure.
-Synthetic LIBOR rates are intended for use in “tough legacy” contracts only.
-Consequently, there will be restrictions on the use of synthetic LIBOR rates by UK supervised entities from 1 January 2022, subject to the proposals contained in the Financial Services Bill becoming law.
+However, the FCA has clarified that LIBOR settings published on a synthetic basis will no longer be representative of the underlying market and the economic reality those settings were intended to measure.
+Synthetic LIBOR rates are intended for use in 'tough legacy' contracts only.
+Consequently, there will be restrictions on the use of synthetic LIBOR rates by UK-supervised entities from 1 January 2022, subject to the proposals contained in the Financial Services Bill becoming law.

-- For 1-month, 3-month & 6-month Japanese yen LIBOR settings, the FCA will consult on requiring IBA to continue to publish these on a synthetic basis for one additional year.
-The FCA have indicated that publication of these settings would then cease permanently after 30 December 2022.
+- For one-, three- and six-month Japanese yen LIBOR settings, the FCA will consult on requiring IBA to continue to publish these on a synthetic basis for one additional year.
+The FCA has indicated that publication of these settings would then cease permanently after 30 December 2022.
 Again, the synthetic rates will not be considered representative, so there will be restrictions on use by UK supervised entities from 1 January 2022.

-- For 1-month, 3-month & 6-month USD LIBOR settings, the FCA will continue to consider the case for requiring IBA to continue publishing these on a synthetic (but non-representative) basis after the end of June 2023.
+- For one-, three- and six-month US dollar LIBOR settings, the FCA will continue to consider the case for requiring IBA to continue publishing these on a synthetic (but non-representative) basis after the end of June 2023.

 Implications of the announcement